raxigan/pcfy-my-mac/README.md

 >Karabiner-Elements stores rules in under `~/.config/karabiner/assets/complex_modifications` path.
 To tweak
 > the rules update the json files there and enable the rules in _Complex modifications_ tab.

->Bear in mind that many of the configured shortcuts may clash with the system ones, so you may need to disable some of them in the _System Preferences_.
+>Bear in mind that many of the configured shortcuts may collide with the system ones, so you may need to disable some of them in the _System Preferences_.

 >Rules order is important, remember about it about tweaking the existing ones and adding your own.
 ### Importing IntelliJ IDEA keymap

 1. Install IntelliJ plugin [XWin Keymap](https://plugins.jetbrains.com/plugin/13094-xwin-keymap) (it used to be preinstalled).
-2. Copy [XWin IntelliJ IDEA.xml](https://github.com/raxigan/macos-pc-mode/blob/init/XWin%20IntelliJ%20IDEA.xml) file into the keymap configuration directory: `~/Library/Application Support/JetBrains/IntelliJIdea2021.3/keymaps` (the path may differ).
+2. Copy [XWin IntelliJ IDEA.xml](https://github.com/raxigan/macos-pc-mode/blob/main/XWin%20IntelliJ%20IDEA.xml) file into the keymap configuration directory: `~/Library/Application Support/JetBrains/IntelliJIdea2021.3/keymaps` (the path may differ).

+> Alternatively you can clone this repository and create symbolic link to the keymap file.

-3. Restart IntelliJ IDEA and go to Preferences → Keymap and in the dropdown select *XWin IntelliJ* keymap.
+3. Restart IntelliJ IDEA and go to Preferences → Keymap and from the dropdown list select *XWin IntelliJ* keymap.

-> Some configured shortcuts cannot be changed in the IDE because of validation there.
+> Some configured shortcuts cannot be changed in the IDE because of validation.
 For such cases
-> it's required to perform the tweaks directly in the keymap then restart IDE.
+> it's required to perform the tweaks directly in the keymap file then restart the IDE.

 ### Fixing <kbd>Home</kbd> & <kbd>End</kbd> keys